laelsirus/GA-B360M-D3H-CLOVER/README.md

 - The output ports of all iGPU are the dummy port

 ***Intel UHD Graphics 630 with AMD external graphics***
-- This build is suitable for the GA-B360M-D3H system which uses the iGPU of 'Intel UHD Graphics 630' and AMD dGPU
+- This build is suitable for the GA-B360M-D3H system which uses iGPU of 'Intel UHD Graphics 630' and AMD dGPU
-- If your internal graphics is not 'Intel UHD Graphics 630' or if there are no AMD external graphics, additional graphics patches might be required
+  If your internal graphics is not 'Intel UHD Graphics 630' or if there are no AMD external graphics, additional graphics patches might be required

 ***After installation***
 - Remove these boot flags